Comma Separated Value (CSV)

 Note: No authentication connection is needed to set up CSV connectors, as it reads from the local filesystem.
 CSV cannot be used as an output connector nor a Content Service Connection.

-Discovery Connector
+Discovery Connection

 Viewing the discovery schema instances will show you a table of all available Discovery Instances, this table can be sorted by Name, Type, and Collection.